EreckGordon/angular-universal-pwa-starter/README.md

 - `npm run analyze` - Bundle analysis of non-tree shaken bundle. lets you see the individual angular module pieces.
 - `npm run analyze-deploy` - Bundle analysis of tree shaken bundle. kind of opaque, but truest to reality.
 - `yarn upgrade-interactive` - Upgrade only what you want to.
+- `npm run format` - formats with tsfmt (typescript-formatter) based on tsfmt.json settings.
+This script gets called automatically before `prep-dev-server` and `deploy`.

-## Build Scripts Explained
+## Build Script Explained
 - `npm run deploy`
+	- first it runs `format` whichs reads options from tsfmt.json and formats code for consistent style.
-	- first it runs `prep-front-end`
+	- second it runs `prep-front-end`
 		- a: it runs `ng build prod` to build the frontend production app.
 		- b: it runs `ng build --prod --app 1 --output-hashing=false` to build the server Aot Factory: `AppServerModuleNgFactory`
-	- second it runs `prep-server` which uses nestjs.tsconfig.json to compile the server assets to js.
+	- third it runs `prep-server` which uses nestjs.tsconfig.json to compile the server assets to js.
-	- third it runs `copy-needed-files-to-deploy-folder` which copies yarn.lock and package.json for installing dependencies on server and moves the dist folder to angular-universal-pwa-starter-deploy (or whatever you name your folder ending in -deploy)
+	- fourth it runs `copy-needed-files-to-deploy-folder` which copies yarn.lock and package.json for installing dependencies on server and moves the dist folder to angular-universal-pwa-starter-deploy (or whatever you name your folder ending in -deploy)
-	- fourth it runs `deploy-to-github` which changes your directory to the deploy folder, then makes an auto generated commit of the contents of the deploy folder.
+	- fifth it runs `deploy-to-github` which changes your directory to the deploy folder, then makes an auto generated commit of the contents of the deploy folder.

 creating deployment on vps:
 ```